Need Help? Give us a call.

 As for late payment fees, it’s $29 for new balances of a minimum of $50, and $15 for any amount less than that.
 These late payment fees are not too high if you think you’ll carry a balance.
-Of course, you don’t have to worry about any of these rates if you intend on paying off the entire statement balance in full every month.
+Of course, you don’t have to worry about any of these rates if you intend on paying off the entire statement balance in full and on time every month.

 Now that we’ve gone through the basics of this business credit card, let’s break down the benefits.

-First, you can use the store Walmart Business Credit Card to help you better manage your purchases, since you receive an itemized monthly statement.
+First, you can use the Walmart Business Credit Card to help you better manage your purchases, since you receive an itemized monthly statement.
 This will be great for accounting purposes, as it will help you keep track of every Walmart purchase.
 With this statement, you’ll be able to see exactly where you’re spending the most—which is perfect for business budgeting or trying to trace your spending patterns.
 Plus, by using the credit card and paying off your bill on time, you’ll be improving your business credit score.

 Additionally, since the card can only be used at Walmart, you’ll have a sense of security with your employees—knowing that by giving it to them—they can only use it there.
 Furthermore, in comparison to other business credit cards, it may be easier for you to get approved for the Walmart card, especially if you’re looking for an easy line of credit to spend at your go-to store.